Error Handling & Crash Recovery

 - Validate incoming

-postMessagepayloads against a strict schema. - Enforce execution timeouts using
+postMessagepayloads against a strict schema before execution. - Enforce execution timeouts using

 AbortControllerandsetTimeout. - Route boundary violations to a quarantine queue instead of crashing.